-The current leachate collection system was constructed at Bridgeton Landfill between April 2013 and August 2014.
+The LCS points associated with the leachate system have been installed over the course of many years throughout the lifetime of the site.
+Seven LCS points currently exist as shown in Appendix S; the LCS points have flow meters which monitor the amount of leachate extracted from each individual wellhead.
+The leachate pretreatment plant was constructed at Bridgeton Landfill between April 2013 and August 2014.
 The 316 Tank was built first in April 2013.
 The 1 million-gallon aeration tanks were started in September 2013, and the associated building construction was started in December 2013.
 System start-up procedures began in June 2014, and the biological system startup/shakedown commenced in August 2014.
-The system includes five above ground storage tanks: one 316,000-gallon tank, and four 1 million-gallon tanks.
-The leachate system treatment train includes the following: solids removal, polymer addition/flocculation, pH adjustment, and biological treatment.
-Seven leachate collection sumps or LCS wells currently exist as shown in Appendix S; the wells have flow meters which monitor the amount of leachate extracted from each individual wellhead.
+The system includes five above ground storage tanks: one 316,000-gallon tank and four 1 million-gallon tanks.
+The leachate system treatment train includes solids removal, polymer addition/flocculation, pH adjustment, and biological treatment.